juju/docs/src/en/charms-bundles.md

 possible fields: `series`, `constraints`, and `annotations`.

 Note that the machine spec is optional.
-If it is not included, solutions such as the juju deployer will fail if a placement specification refers to a machine other than "0", which is used to represent the bootstrap node.
+If it is not included, solutions such as the Juju deployer will fail if a placement specification refers to a machine other than "0", which is used to represent the bootstrap node.
 Leaving the machine specification out of your bundle tells Juju to place units on new machines if no placement directives are given.